Mr-Smyth/sunwhere/testing.md

         * No errors detected.
         * 10 warnings to do with ES6 syntax, let, const and template literal usage.
         * 3 undefined variables lat, lon and displayWeather.
 These will be used in subsequent functions.
-  2. Console.logged the homeWeather Object.
+  2. Console.logged the data Object
         * No errors detected.
         * Object displayed as expected.
-  3. Console.logged the data Object
+        * This also proved that the function call was being made correctly.
+  3. Refreshed page multiple times to see if any errors occurred.
         * No errors detected.
+        * Objects always displayed as expected.

+* #### updateHomeWeather(data):

+  The updateHomeWeather(data) function, gets the data which is the response of the fetchCurrentWeather() function and updates the homeWeather{} object.

+  The following tests were carried out:

+  1. Passed the function block through JSHint, to check for errors.
+        * 1 missing semicolon on feels_like assignment - Fixed.
+  2. Console.logged the homeWeather Object.
+        * No errors detected.
         * Object displayed as expected.
+        * This also proved that the function call was being made correctly.
   4. Refreshed page multiple times to see if any errors occurred.
         * No errors detected.
         * Objects always displayed as expected.